-Term life insurance (death benefits) of \$25,000 to \$50,000 is provided to eligible workers.
+Term life insurance (death benefits) of \$25,000 to \$50,000 is provided to eligible workers who enroll in the Teachers' and State Employees' Retirement System.
 This Death Benefit Plan is administered by the State Treasurer and funded via employer contributions.
 The employer contribution rate was 0.16% for the current fiscal year.